Mental wellbeing through the menopause

 Whether it’s family members, friends, a partner or a medical professional, it can be healing and comforting to speak openly with others about how you’re feeling.
 You might prefer to speak to people who are also going through the menopause themselves – there may be a community group in your local area or online, or perhaps you could set one up at work.

-It’s a good idea to speak to your GP if you feel you want to explore treatments, medication or therapy options. .
+There are treatments available for both clinical depression or low mood due to menopause, these include self help resources, cognitive behavioral therapy (CBT) or antidepressant treatment for a confirmed case of depression and/or anxiety.
 The more prepared you are for the conversation with your GP, the more you’re likely to get out of it.
 Information like what your key symptoms are, how long you’ve had them for, when they are triggered, and how they might be affecting your quality of life, can all help your doctor explore the most appropriate and effective treatment options for you individually.

 Seeking professional advice around your mental health can provide peace of mind, and could alleviate any anxiety you might be experiencing.